morwy/nidibot/README.md

 python3 -c 'from nidibot import Nidibot; Nidibot.initialize_folder()'
 ```

-5. Following files should appear.
-6. Open **bot_configuration.json** file in any text editor and modify required values to your own:
+5. Open **bot_configuration.json** file in any text editor and modify required values to your own:

 ```json
 {